tobyatgithub/tutorials/installation/OSX.markdown

 Now, when you run the following command, it should tell you "3.5"
 >python --version

+#### Part 3: Install Jupyter Notebook

+If you installed Anaconda, you have already installed jupyter notebook!
+If you did not, you'll need to use [these instructions](http://jupyter.readthedocs.io/en/latest/install.html) as a backup.

 # Step 3: Clone & Build Relevant Repositories